rscohn2/data-bench/deployments/kubernetes/40spark/README.md

 # Apache Spark Deplopyment

-This set of kubernetes configuration files creates an Apache Spark master instance and any number of Apache Spark worker instances.
+This set of kubernetes configuration files creates an [Apache Spark][1] master instance and any number of Apache Spark worker instances.

 ## Deployment Files